SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    * - Element
      - Description
    * - SQL Scripts
      - A list of saved SQL scripts.
-It is recommended that scripts be named according to the action performed when script is executed.
+It is recommended that scripts be named according to the action performed when the script is executed.
    * - Task
      - A step within a linear operation that forms a workflow.
    * - Job